Jareco/drawing/README.md

 3.SVG format.<br>

 It's a group university project, which was created during subject "Software Engineering 2". <br>
-We developed this application using <strong> popular design patterns <strong> taking into account the best practices of writing code.
+We developed this application using <strong> popular design patterns </strong> taking into account the best practices of writing code.

 ## How to use: